Generic Name: sildenafil citrate

 Mortality with Pediatric Use

 In a long-term trial in pediatric patients with PAH, an increase in mortality with increasing sildenafil dose was observed.
 Deaths were first observed after about 1 year and causes of death were typical of patients with PAH.
-Use of Sildenafil Tablets, particularly chronic use, is not recommended in children [see Use in Specific Populations (8.4)].
+Use of sildenafil, particularly chronic use, is not recommended in children [see Use in Specific Populations (8.4)].

 Worsening Pulmonary Vascular Occlusive Disease

 Pulmonary vasodilators may significantly worsen the cardiovascular status of patients with pulmonary veno-occlusive disease (PVOD).
-Since there are no clinical data on administration of sildenafil to patients with veno-occlusive disease, administration of Sildenafil Tablets to such patients is not recommended.
+Since there are no clinical data on administration of sildenafil to patients with veno-occlusive disease, administration of sildenafil to such patients is not recommended.
 Should signs of pulmonary edema occur when sildenafil is administered, consider the possibility of associated PVOD.

 The incidence of epistaxis was 13% in patients taking sildenafil with PAH secondary to CTD.
 This effect was not seen in idiopathic PAH (sildenafil 3%, placebo 2%) patients.
 The incidence of epistaxis was also higher in sildenafil-treated patients with a concomitant oral vitamin K antagonist (9% versus 2% in those not treated with concomitant vitamin K antagonist).